kontrolilo/kontrolilo/docs/content/_index.en.md

 *kontrolilo* is a word from the esperanto language and means *controller* or *controlling device*.
 {{% /notice %}}

-kontrolilo is an tool to collaboratively manage your open source licenses and dependencies.
+kontrolilo is a tool to collaboratively manage your open source licenses and dependencies.
 It lets you define a list of allowed licenses that can be used in your environment.
-These list can be in the git repository of your project or being shared by an unlimited number of projects.
+This list can be in the git repository of your project or being shared by an unlimited number of projects.

 ## Main features